vit-lebediev/dwr-wp-plugin/README.md

 ## Localization
 The plugin is localized for English and Russian languages.

-**One again**.
+## Once again
 The plugin will not delete it's DataBase table ('dwr_donations') on deactivation, due the possibility of loosing all donations history.
 This mean that you can deactivate a plugin, and then re-activate it, and all previous statistics will be available.
 There's a checkbox on the parameters page of the plugin to force delete the table on deactivation.